 Part 2: Is there any action you might take to move toward achieving a “beautiful day” on a more regular basis?
 How does your conception of a “beautiful day” fit in with your life’s goals?

-Whatever you do, get it all on paper: Include other people, music, nature, themes, adventures, projects, art, food, movements, goals, life-missions and tasks.
+A great place to start is to get it all on paper.
+Anything that you think will make it a beautiful day: Include other people, music, nature, themes, adventures, projects, art, food, movements, goals, life-missions and tasks.

 Now divide and sort and curate your list into 7 – 30 daily activities and experiences.
 Keep it within the realm of possibility and stick with things you can do right now.